onlinecity/wp-gatewayapi/readme.txt

 2. If the SMS Sending UI is enabled, this is how you can send a SMS from the backend.

 == Changelog ==

+= 1.1.0 =
+* Editable custom fields for recipients: Settings page now features a custom fields editor for recipient forms.
+* Short code generator: Possible to generate shortcodes from the backend for signup, update, unsubscribe and send SMS.
+* Tags-support for all custom fields.

 = 1.0.1 =
 * Cosmetical changes: A few inconsistencies has been fixed in the naming and the documentation.